openebs-archive/openebs-docs/docs/tsg_pvs.md

 You can also execute into this application to check the content, retrieve the files, or use the application to check the content.

-## Jiva repliac pods consuming high memory utilisation and warnings in the logs
+## Jiva replica pods consume high memory utilisation and warnings in the logs

-Where OpenEBS older versions,Jiva replica pods are consuming high memory and showing following error messages in all replica pods happens in every minute
+In OpenEBS older version,Jiva replica pods are consuming high memory and displays following error messages in all replica pods.
+This occurs every minute.

 ```
 time="2018-07-20T15:39:56Z" level=info msg="New connection from: 10.32.3.18:39608"